-NOW, THEREFORE, BE IT RESOLVED that the City Council of the City of Gadsden,

-Alabama, hereby endorses the CEDS process and encourages vast regional participation and the
+NOW, THEREFORE, BE IT RESOLVED that the City Council of the City of Gadsden, Alabama, hereby endorses the CEDS process and encourages vast regional participation and the identification of job creating and business development investments.

-I hereby certify that the above and foregoing was duly adopted by the City Council of

-Gadaden, Alabama, at a meeting held on August 16, 2022.
+I hereby certify that the above and foregoing was duly adopted by the City Council of Gadsden, Alabama, at a meeting hold on August 16, 2022.

 Jon.
-Nellogn Iva Nelson, City Clerk
+Nellopn Iva Nelson, City Clerk